Feel better about your workout by wearing sustainable workout gear! We found some great stuff, no matter which sport you love

 Fortunately there are several sustainable brands who took care in providing eco-friendly outfits for every activity from yoga to swimming.
 Many may be made of polyesters still, but at least they are spun from ocean plastic and other upcycled materials.
 Others are made from organic cotton, yay!

-Here, we’ve picked what we think is the best eco-friendly workout gear for a variety of sports, no matter what you’re into.
+Here, we’ve picked what we think is some of the best sustainable workout gear for a variety of sports, no matter what you’re into.

 Their fleece, such as in these hiking jackets, is made from post consumer recycled (PCR) plastic soda bottles.
 This system uses fewer resources and cleans up ocean plastic – IF you wash your clothing infrequently, using a microplastic filter, that is!

 English model, environmentalist, and ambassador for Sky Rainforest Rescue, Lily Cole teamed up with Veja to launch a limited-edition footwear collection.
 For this collection, Lily Cole designed a print inspired by fauna and flora she met during her Amazonian trip in 2012.
 A trip during which she realised how fragile the rainforest is and decided to get involved in the fight for its protection.